jonsafari/clustercat/python/README.md

     >>> print(clustering)

 If you get an error message saying that it is unable to access clustercat binary, follow all the instructions in the error message.
+You'll need more text input than the toy example above to produce useful clusters.

 To import this module from a different directory, you can add the module's directory to `$PYTHONPATH`: